aso

 Applying KGR to ASO

 KGR works best with long-tail keywords that have monthly search volumes between 50 and 250.
 Below 50, the traffic potential is too low to justify the effort.
-Above 250, the methodology becomes less predictive.
+Above 250, the formula becomes less predictive.